SupercomputingWales/slurm_advanced_topics/_episodes/03-capture-errors-in-bash.md

 - "Trapping errors early is very important and can save time and effort in the long run."
 - "Writing maintainable shell scripts makes it easier to come back and read your code."
 ---
 This section describes some Bash options useful when working with scripts in Linux.
-These are specially important in the context of SLURM job scripts since they help to prevent time consuming errors (e.g. a job waiting in the queue for hours and then crashing in the first minutes or seconds of execution due to variable typo), or more dangerously, undesired data deletion.
+These are specially important in the context of
+SLURM job scripts since they help to prevent time consuming errors (e.g. a job waiting in the queue for hours and then crashing in the first minutes or seconds of execution due to variable typo), or more dangerously, undesired data deletion.

 ## The Shell
 <img src="{{ page.root }}/fig/shell.png" alt="Shell" width="15%" height="15%" />
-The Shell is Linux program for command interpretation, it takes commands from the keyboard and sends them to the operating system for execution.
+The Shell is a Linux program for command interpretation, it takes commands from the keyboard and sends them to the operating system for execution.
 Users interact with the shell when working on a terminal.
 In the old days of Linux, it was the <a href="https://en.wikipedia.org/wiki/In_the_Beginning..._Was_the_Command_Line" target="_blank">only</a> user interface available.
 There are several Shells available, the one used in Hawk is Bash (Bourne Again Shell).

 Bash shell is a programming language, and as such, it has its own syntax rules and lots of options and features.
 In this lesson we will only focus on two of them:
 - how to trap undefined variables
 - how to trap error messages

 ### Trapping undefined variables
 Bash has a built-in command *set* which control shell attributes.
 In particular, we are interested in *set -u*.
 From the manual:
 ~~~
 -u      Treat  unset  variables  and  parameters other than the special
         parameters "@" and "*" as an error  when  performing  parameter